Massachusetts Route 2A: Route description

-In Franklin and Worcester counties (Greenfield – Lunenberg)
+In Franklin and Worcester counties (Greenfield – Lunenburg)

 Route 2A begins at the rotary intersection with Route 2 at I-91 in Greenfield.
 It passes through downtown Greenfield before reconnecting to its parent route just west of the Greenfield-Gill town line.
 After a 12.6 mi silent concurrency, Route 2A leaves Route 2 once more, passing through Orange and Athol.
 In Athol it passes the former northern terminus of Route 21, which was truncated to Belchertown after the creation of the Quabbin Reservoir.
 From Phillipston through Westminster, Route 2A weaves around its parent route, crossing it a total of six times with five exits of access off of Route 2.
 In Fitchburg the road is shared with several other routes as it passes through the northern half of town.
 Once in Lunenburg it has another short concurrency with Route 13 just north of the former Whalom Park before crossing into Middlesex County at Shirley.